Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 ## 🚀 Versions
 This project is available in three different programming languages:

-Java Version
-The Java version is a fully object-oriented implementation.
+**Java Version** - The Java version is a fully object-oriented implementation.
 It uses a Scanner for user input and is structured within a class, following standard Java conventions.
 This version highlights Java's platform independence and robust error handling with try-catch blocks.

 ---